SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity smiled as she watched.

-Rainbow waited 10 seconds after she finished the writing, hovering in the air at the end of the words.
+Rainbow waited ten seconds after she finished the writing, hovering in the air at the end of the words.

 Rarity couldn't believe what she saw next.